How To Write A Wedding Speech: Advice From The Experts

 However, have a think, how many stories have you heard from your desi grandparents where an ancestor randomly decided to change their family name one fine morning?
 So, I guess South Asians have technically been doing this one for decades.
 Often, it’s a completely new & unrelated name!

 With that being said, the above can sometimes be done with two related names.
-Some couples opt to mesh their surnames together, kind of like Kimye or Bradgelina; but as your surname instead.
+Some couples opt to mesh their surnames together, kind of like Kimye or Brangelina; but as your surname instead.
 Trust us, it’s becoming way more common and often makes each partner feel equal.

 Another growing option is where women are choosing to change their surname to their partners, so that they have a common family name, but they choose to keep their maiden name as their middle name.